How to Get Car Insurance in 6 Steps

 • Coverage Matters: Confirm the insurer offers the coverage types you need, such as liability, collision and comprehensive, at limits that match your risk level.

-• Budget-Friendly Options: Lowering your coverage limits can trim your premium if money is tight.
+• Budget-Friendly Options: Lowering your coverage limits can trim your premium.
 Just weigh the savings against what you would have to pay out of pocket after an accident.

 • Customer Service: Claims service counts when something goes wrong.
 Read customer reviews and check ratings from J.D.
 Power and the National Association of Insurance Commissioners to see how companies handle complaints and payouts.